Which place is cheaper, Rome or Barcelona?

 With so many music venues, you're guaranteed a show any night of the week in Rome.
 Popular music venues include Live Alcazar, Atlantico Live, and Beba do Samba.

-Both Barcelona and Rome are good shopping destinations.
+Both Barcelona and Rome are world-class shopping destinations.

 Barcelona is a famous shopping destination with plenty of stores.
 Head to Portal De L'Angel, Rambla de Catalunya, or Passeig De Gracia for some of the city's best shopping districts.